BucketOfFish/photon_method/README.md

 Authors: Ruo-Yu Shang, Johny Echevers, Matt Zhang

+"source run_all.sh" to run everything.

-1. "source setup.sh" to prepare the environment on lxplus.
+1. First, we prepare the environment on lxplus.

-2. "cd NtupleMaker; source make_ntuples.sh; cd .." to produce skimmed ntuples for photon/Z data/MC.
+2. Next, we produce skimmed ntuples for photon/Z data/MC.

-4. "cd PhotonSmearing; source smear_photons.sh; cd .." to produce smeared photon data/MC ntuples.
+3. Then we produce smeared photon data/MC ntuples.

     There are 4 different modes of smearing: smearing_method = 0; # no smearing